tingting-xu824/llm_agent_project/SETUP.md

 - `user` - for user management
 - `conversation` - for chat history
 - `memory_vectors` - for RAG memory storage
+- `final_report` - for final report submissions

 See the database schema in `agents/database.py` for details.

+## Azure Storage Setup

+The system uses Azure Blob Storage for file uploads.
+You need to:

+1. Create an Azure Storage account
+2. Create a container for storing files
+3. Get the connection string and account key
+4. Add the configuration to your `.env` file

+The files will be stored with the following structure:
+- Container: `finalreports` (configurable)
+- File path: `user_{user_id}/{unique_id}{extension}`
+- Access: Public URLs with SAS tokens (1 year expiry)